Soma-dev0808/spotify-clone/README.md

 <hr>

 ## About this app:

-Spotify clone application which you can actually play a song.
+Spotify clone application which you can actually play songs.
+Once you connect and login to spotify, this application fetches playlists and songs from 3rd party Spotify api for you.
-Created with Next.js and Tailwind css.
+This applications is created with Next.js and Tailwind css.

 ### The technology used: